Frommers.com Frommers.com

 By Rental Car

 Many travelers don't really need to rent a car in The Bahamas, especially those who are coming for a few days of soaking in the sun at their resort's own beach.
 In Nassau and Freeport, you can easily rely on public transportation or taxis.
-In some of the Out Islands, there are a few car-rental companies, but most of their cars are unusually expensive and in poor condition (the roads are often in the same bad state as the rental cars).
+In some of the Out Islands, there are a few car-rental companies, but most rental cars are unusually expensive and in poor condition (the roads are often in the same bad state as the rental cars).

-That said, you may decide that you want a car to explore beyond the tourist areas of New Providence Island, and you're very likely to want one on Grand Bahama Island.
+You may decide that you want a car to explore beyond the tourist areas of New Providence Island, and you're very likely to want one on Grand Bahama Island.

 Just remember: Road rules are much the same as those in the U.S., but you drive on the left.

 "Petrol" is easily available in Nassau and Freeport, though quite expensive.
 In the Out Islands, where the cost of gasoline is likely to vary from island to island, you should plan your itinerary based on where you'll be able to get fuel.
 The major towns of the islands have service stations.
-You should have no problems on New Providence Island or Grand Bahama Island unless you start out with a nearly empty tank.
+You should have no problems on New Providence or Grand Bahama Island unless you start out with a nearly empty tank.

 Visitors may drive with their home driver's license for up to 3 months.
 For longer stays, you'll need to secure a Bahamian driver's license.